nvaccess/nvda/user_docs/en/userGuide.md

 |---|---|
 |enabled |Key presses generated by applications such as on-screen keyboards and speech recognition software will be processed by NVDA.|
 |disabled |Key presses generated by applications such as on-screen keyboards and speech recognition software will not be processed by NVDA, for example NVDA will be silent when typing on an on-screen keyboard.|

-Certain users may wish to turn off this setting, such as those typing Vietnamese with the UniKey typing software as it will  cause incorrect character input.

 #### Mouse {#MouseSettings}